AnubisDev161/The-Sealed-King---Third-semester-project/README.md

 [Play it on Itch.io!](https://s4g.itch.io/the-sealed-king)

 ## Responsibilities
-My main focus in this project was the implementation of the enemy AI and everything related to that, such as the enemy classes, behavior trees and custom eqs tests.
+My main focus in this project was the implementation of the enemy AI and everything related to that, such as the enemy base class, behavior trees and custom eqs tests.
 I worked closely with our designers on the combat and its design, notably on the stamina bar and the [knockback ability](https://blueprintue.com/blueprint/ndy-lkfc/).
 I was also responsible for the implementation of the king enemy for the final boss fight.